This is my way of making fluffy, light and buttery dinner rolls. My recipe is EASY and quick to prep, and the rolls turn out absolutely beautiful.

 Ingredient Notes:

 Yeast: If using organic yeast, the dough may need more time to rise.
 Instant yeast can be used in place of the active yeast, the dough will rise faster.
+If you’re concerned about your yeast not activating, stir the 2 tablespoons of sugar into the water and yeast mixture to move things along.
 Sugar: The sugar helps the yeast to grow and helps with the soft texture of the rolls, it doesn’t make the rolls overly sweet.
 You can reduce it to 1 tablespoon if you’re concerned about too much sweetness.
 Flour: I have made these with 2 cups whole wheat flour and 2 cups white flour before, they are a little denser and need a bit longer to rise.
 But they’re still very soft and fluffy!
 Egg: If you can’t have eggs or don’t have any on hand, you can instead brush the rolls with half-and-half or with milk.
 They will not get as shiny or browned, but they’ll still be perfectly pretty and delicious.Baking Tips:

 Water temperature: Make sure the water you use doesn’t exceed 115°F. Otherwise it will kill off the yeast and your dough will not rise.
 Also, there’s no need to heat up the milk.
 Flour amount: Make sure to measure your flour correctly (spoon it into a measuring cup until heaping full, then level with a knife).
 If you add too much flour, your rolls will not turn out soft/fluffy but crumbly like a biscuit.
 Kneading: Knead the dough long enough.
 It’s hard to overwork yeast dough, so don’t worry about that.
 With yeast doughs, under-kneading is generally worse than kneading for a little bit too long.
 It should feel smooth and elastic, and you should be able to pull it a little without it tearing.
 Shaping the rolls: I pinch the dough at the bottom and then roll it in the hollow of my hand on the countertop.
 Watch the video to see how I shape my rolls to make them look nicely rounded.
 Baking: Make sure to not undertake the rolls, or they’ll sink back and turn out dense.
 The internal temperature of bread should be around 200°F, so if you have a kitchen thermometer you can check that way.Freezer Instructions: